nanvel/blog/pages/books.md

 ## In progress

+- Data Science from Scratch: First Principles with Python by Joel Grus
 - Mastering Bitcoin: Programming the Open Blockchain by Andreas M. Antonopoulos
 - Data Science for Business by Foster Provost and Tom Fawcett
 - Dark Pools: The rise of A.I. trading machines and the looming threat to Wall Street by Scott Patterson